jnsgruk/concierge/README.md

 Usage:
   concierge [flags]
+  concierge [command]

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell help        Help about any command prepare     Provision the machine according to the configuration. restore     Restore the machine to it's pre-provisioned state.

 Flags:
-      --charmcraft-channel string   override snap channel for charmcraft -c, --config string               path to a specific config file to use --extra-debs strings          comma-separated list of extra debs to install.
-E.g. 'make,python3-tox' --extra-snaps strings         comma-separated list of extra snaps to install.
-Each item can simply be the name of a snap, but also include the channel.
-E.g. 'astral-uv/latest/edge,jhack'
   -h, --help      help for concierge
-      --juju-channel string         override the snap channel for juju --lxd-channel string          override snap channel for lxd --microk8s-channel string     override snap channel for microk8s -p, --preset string               config preset to use (k8s | machine | dev) --rockcraft-channel string    override snap channel for rockcraft --snapcraft-channel string    override snap channel for snapcraft -v, --verbose                     enable verbose logging
+  -v, --verbose   enable verbose logging
       --version   version for concierge

+Use "concierge [command] --help" for more information about a command.
 ```

 Some flags can be set by environment variable, and if specified by flag and environment variable,